 Just keep in mind that if you become an authorized user, your credit reports may be at the mercy of the primary account holder.
 If they make late payments or have a high balance on the credit card, it could negatively impact your credit score.

 If a traditional credit card or becoming an authorized user isn’t your speed, there are other options.
 A secured credit card works like a traditional credit card, except they’re secured by a deposit or an existing bank account.
 When you open them, you either link a bank account and the balance sets your limit, or you make an opening deposit that sets your credit limit.

 Other than the security, most credit-building credit cards work the same as traditional credit cards such as charging interest, and the ability to gain payment history from making payments.
 There are also many credit-building credit cards that don’t charge APR at all, such as the Current Build Card, the Chime Credit Builder Card, and the Fizz card.

 If you need a car, an auto loan is great for building credit for multiple reasons.
 And often, a car loan is the first type of loan someone takes out.

 While you’re taking action to build credit, you should also review your credit report regularly — at least once a year.
-Normally, you’re entitled to a free copy of your credit reports every 12 months, and right now, Equifax, Experian and TransUnion
+You’re entitled to weekly free copies of your credit reports for Equifax, Experian and TransUnion.

 Keep an eye out for: